apache/flink/docs/content/docs/connectors/table/hive/hive_read_write.md

 - The configuration `table.exec.hive.sink.sort-by-dynamic-partition.enable` only works in Flink `BATCH` mode.
 - Currently, `DISTRIBUTED BY` and `SORTED BY` is only supported when using [Hive dialect]({{< ref "docs/connectors/table/hive/hive_dialect" >}})  in Flink `BATCH` mode.

+### Auto Gather Statistic
+By default, Flink will gather the statistic automatically and then committed to Hive metastore during writing Hive table.

+But in some case, you may want to disable it as it may be time-consuming to gather the statistic.
+Then, you can set the job configuration `table.exec.hive.sink.statistic-auto-gather.enable` (`true` by default) to `false` to disable it.

+If the Hive table is stored as Parquet or ORC format, `numFiles`/`totalSize`/`numRows`/`rawDataSize` can be gathered.
+Otherwise, only `numFiles`/`totalSize` can be gathered.

+To gather statistic `numRows`/`rawDataSize` for Parquet and ORC format, Flink will only read the file's footer to do fast gathering.
+But it may still time-consuming when there are too many files, then you can configure the job configuration `table.exec.hive.sink.statistic-auto-gather.thread-num` (`3` by default) to use more threads to speed the gathering.

+**NOTE:**
+- Only `BATCH` mode supports to auto gather statistic, `STREAMING` mode doesn't support it yet.

 ## Formats

 Flink's Hive integration has been tested against the following file formats: